 Let’s not forget that poorly-maintained tyres can also lead to reduced performance and not least, fuel economy, which, added to potential premature tyre replacement, can erode your bank balance.

-Here we explore some of the most common causes of excessive or uneven tyre wear, how to spot certain types of damage, how to prevent damage from occurring in the first place, and how to maximise the lifespan of your tyres.
+Here we explore some of the most common causes of excessive or uneven tyre wear, how to spot certain types of damage, how to prevent damage leading to expensive vehicle pothole repairs, and how to maximise the lifespan of your tyres.

 1. Incorrect tyre pressure